overflo1/full-table/README.md

 To deploy a new version you have to:

-- Build the full table "npx ng build <project-name> --prod"
+- Build the full table "npx ng build full-table --prod"
-- Go on /dist/<project-name>
+- Go on /dist/full-table
 - "npm publish"

 Finish.